Can Tyvek Be Used On Interior Walls? (Solved)

 The other problem with using Tyvek on interior walls is that you will not enjoy the water-repellent feature.
 On an interior wall, there should be no water leaks.

-And if there are, they need to be fixed asap before mold starts to grow.
-Tyvek’s main use in the construction industry is to repel water from damaging building materials.
-You will not benefit from the water-repellent capabilities when used on an interior wall.
+If there are, they need to be fixed ASAP before mold grows.
+Tyvek’s primary use in the construction industry is to repel water from damaging building materials.
+When used on an interior wall, you will not benefit from the water-repellent capabilities.

 Is Tyvek a Substitute for Insulation?

 Tyvek can act as an air barrier.
-For a home that is not insulated, you may consider using Tyvek as an alternative.
-Unfortunately, Tyvek is not an insulating material and lacks the property of insulating material.
+You may consider using Tyvek as an alternative to an uninsulated home.
+Unfortunately, Tyvek is not an insulating material and lacks the properties of an insulating material.

 Is Tyvek a Vapor Barrier?

 Tyvek is the exact opposite of a vapor barrier.
 Instead of preventing moisture from passing through, Tyvek allows moisture to pass through.
-And that’s why it’s the wrong material to use on an interior wall.
+And that’s why it’s the wrong material for an interior wall.

 What’s the Best Material to Use on Interior Walls?

-If you are interested in a vapor barrier for interior walls, you should choose polyethylene sheeting.
+If you want a vapor barrier for interior walls, choose polyethylene sheeting.
 This vapor retarder does an incredible job of sealing walls.

 When you use poly under drywall, it creates a tight seal that moisture can’t pass through.
-This ensures that there is no vapor between the walls, leading to mold development.
+This ensures no vapor between the walls, leading to mold development.

-Without even making an explanation, it’s a bad idea for you to Tyvek on interior walls.
+Without even explaining, it’s a bad idea for you to Tyvek on interior walls.
 If this thought has crossed your mind, it should be ignored immediately.

-One of the perks of research is that it helps you avoid landing yourself in trouble.
+One of the perks of research is that it helps you avoid getting in trouble.
 Here are reasons why installing Tyvek on interior walls is a bad idea.

 A typical vapor barrier has a perm rating of less than 1.
-On the other hand, Tyvek has an extremely high perm rating because it’s designed to let moisture pass through.
+On the other hand, Tyvek has a high perm rating because it’s designed to let moisture pass through.

 When you use a product such as Tyvek with such a high perm rating, moisture will pass through, and if the outside is pretty cold, it will condense into water.